Workplace Injury Lawyers Oakland Park, FL

 Workplace Injury Attorneys Safeguard Clients’ Rights in Broward County, Palm Beach County, and Throughout South Florida

 Workplace injuries in Florida are extremely common—so common that an entire workers’ compensation system exists to provide benefits to those who have been injured on the job.
 Filing for workers’ compensation benefits can be complicated, however, and, in some cases, the benefits provided through workers’ compensation may be insufficient to compensate you for your workplace injury.
 Although some workplace injuries only require short recovery periods, serious work-related injuries can make it difficult to ever return to work or earn a living in the same industry.

 After sustaining a workplace injury, remember that it is important to seek out legal help.
 If you receive workers’ compensation benefits, your employer’s insurance premiums will increase—and this provides your employer with an incentive to challenge your claim if at all possible.

 At Gonzalez & Cartwright, P.A., our experienced Oakland Park workplace injury lawyers can help establish that your injury did, in fact, occur while on the job.
 We understand that it can be difficult to properly complete a workers’ compensation claim when English is not your first language, and we are here to help our clients fill out and submit the required documentation and appeal claims.
 We know how important your livelihood is to your family’s financial well-being, and we are here to advocate for your rights both within and outside of the workers’ compensation system.
-We pride ourselves on being a Hispanic-owned business serving the South Florida Hispanic community, so we encourage you to contact our offices for legal guidance after you have been injured in the workplace, regardless of your documentation or legal status.
+We pride ourselves on serving the South Florida community, so we encourage you to contact our offices for legal guidance after you have been injured in the workplace, regardless of your documentation or legal status.

 Securing Workers’ Compensation Benefits After a Workplace Injury in North Lauderdale, FL